hCaptcha/react-native-hcaptcha/MAINTAINER.md

 ### Release steps

-1. Decived about next version:
+1. Pick the right version number:

 **Note:** we use [SemVer format](https://semver.org/):